amylaura72/Formative/README.txt

 -----environment-------
-This code was run on a Windows 11 computer using a Linux subsystem use the following lines of code to set up the conda environment "conda activate conda env create -f project_environment.yml conda activate formative-env"
+This code was run on a Windows 11 computer using a Linux subsystem

-This environment incluses the versions of R and tidyverse used s well as anyother R packages.
+The envorinment environment incluses the versions of R and tidyverse used as well as any other R packages.

 ----- Data summary -----